Academic Catalog

 3.0 hours lecture

 An introduction to Latina/Latino Studies through a sociological examination of Latinx communities in the United States.
 Topics include the racialization process of Latinx communities in the U.S. and the role colonization, imperialism, white supremacy, eurocentrism, decolonization and liberation struggles played in the identity formation and social experiences of Latinx people.
 The course examines current family structure, gender roles and sexuality; religion; economics; political participation; institutional racism; U.S./Mexico border issues, immigration policy; and education.
 Focus is on the intersectionality of race/ethnicity with other forms of systemic inequalities.
 Emphasis is placed on social movements geared toward anti-racism, resistance, and struggle for social justice by Latinx communities.
 Also listed as ETHN 150.
 Not open to students with credit in ETHN 150.
-(CSU/UC) (AA/AS-D, CSU-D, IGETC-4)
+(CSU/UC) (AA/AS-4, CSU-D, IGETC-4, Cal-GETC-4)